matatk/matatk.github.io/_posts/2015-11-03-test-driven-development-as-if-you-meant-it-reviewed-part-3.md

     return move == 0
 {% endhighlight %}

-We need to expand the range of legal move.
+We need to expand the range of legal moves.
 We start by testing the highest legal value.
 Of course, there are many possible moves in the game and, whilst we’d not want to test all of them separately, we do need to add at least one more in order to pin down the range of valid moves -- think of it along the